 - 3.5.1.The iRacing.com software monitors all official on-track sessions (not including Testing and practice session) and any incidents that occur therein.
-Each incident type is given a certain value (see list below), and the software automatically tallies each driver's incidents for each session.
-(See Table 2.5) - 3.5.2.Non-additive nature of incidents In the event of multiple concurrent incidents, only the most serious (e.g., 4x vs. 1x) is counted. - 3.5.3.
-The iRacing.com[TM] software does not attempt to determine fault.
+Each incident type is given a certain value and the software automatically tallies each driver's incidents for each session.
+(See Table 3.5) - 3.5.2.Non-additive nature of incidents In the event of multiple concurrent incidents, only the most serious (e.g., 4x vs. 1x) is counted. - 3.5.3.
+The iRacing.comTM software does not attempt to determine fault.
 Incidents are assessed to all involved drivers individually on a no-fault basis no matter the circumstances.